5 Best Employee Benefits Administration Software for Small Businesses in 2020

 - No evening or weekend customer support

-- Health benefits availability for only 22 states
+- Health benefits available in only 22 states

 Gusto is our choice for best benefits management software for small businesses.
 With the Gusto platform, you’ll get full-service payroll, benefits administration, workers comp, an employee self-service portal, and unlimited support via phone, email, and chat.
 Using the online portal, employees can enroll, add dependents, and ask questions about their plans.
 And with benefits in sync with your payroll, paycheck deductions are automatic.